hmblair/rn-coverage/README.md

 ```
 rn-converage predict config.yaml
 ```
 A minimal configuration file is as below.
 The outputs will be put under `predictions` in this example.
+If GPUs are available, they will be used automatically, otherwise it will fall back to running on the CPU.
 ```
 model:
   name: rn-coverage